-G. Phantom experiments
+G. Phantom Experiments

-We validated the method using the custom-made flow phantom shown in Figure 3.
+We validated the method using the custom-made flow phantom shown in Fig. 3.
 The acquisition and signal processing parameters are summarized in Table III.
 The phantom was filled with a mixture of water and corn starch to mimic the scattering properties of blood.
 Channel data were acquired using a GE 4Vc-D probe and a GE E95 scanner operating in high PRF mode.
 The scanner was locally modified to enable diverging wave acquisitions with a focal point 40 cm behind the transducer.
-We performed the measurement for insonation angles at 0°, 30°, 40° and 50°, and for three different flow rates.
+We performed the measurement for insonation angles at 0°, 30°, 40°, and 50°, and for three different flow rates.
 The flow rate was varied by adjusting the height of the upper fluid reservoir.
-An ultrasonic flow meter (Cynergy3 UF25) was used as a reference.
-We performed the experiment for circular orifices with sizes 15 mm2, 25 mm2, 35 mm2 and 45 mm2.
-We performed a similar experiment for three orifices with noncircular shapes, namely an equilateral triangle (35 mm2), a half circle (35 mm2) and a bifurcation of two circular orifices (15 mm2 and 25 mm2 respectively).
+An ultrasonic flowmeter (Cynergy3 UF25) was used as a reference.
+We performed the experiment for circular orifices with sizes 15, 25, 35, and 45 mm2.
+We performed a similar experiment for three orifices with noncircular shapes, namely, an equilateral triangle (35 mm2), a half circle (35 mm2), and a bifurcation of two circular orifices (15 and 25 mm2, respectively).